Athanasios-Oikonomopoulos/aws-file-storage-microservice-mvp/README.md

 >    Without a valid key pair, Terraform cannot provision the EC2 instance and SSH will not work.

 These two prerequisites must be configured before deployment, otherwise the microservice will not initialize correctly.

 ---

-## 8. Terraform Execution Proof (Validation, Plan, Apply)

-This section demonstrates the full Infrastructure-as-Code lifecycle for deploying the MVP microservice on AWS.

----